Youniwemi/aiify/readme.txt

 == Changelog ==
+= 0.1.3 : Configurable system prompts and templates
+- System prompts can be configured now in settings
+- Fix bug : sometimes, ai answers in a random langage while editing.
+Now, aiify will consistently use the language specified in the configuration or sidebar settings.
-= 0.1.2 : Fix bug corrupted install
+- Sidebar : Added a textarea showing the latest prompt (to help debug, inderstand, then improve the prompts) = 0.1.2 : Fix bug corrupted install
 - For some reason, a directory is missing after an install via wordpress plugin installer, this version is an attempt ti fix this by renaming the directory that was missing from the plugin
 = 0.1.1 : Extra context and keywords